mneucollins/arti_1/README.md

 Actionable Real Time Intelligence-- Medical Outcomes System

 ## Purpose:
-With the great majority of my 40-some years of professional experience having been devoted to developing software systems to collect and manage Patient Medical Outcomes data, I have decided to try to distill this experience into a program that leverages cutting edge contemporary software tools to generate real-time actionable information from Patient Self-Reported Outcomes Measures.
+With the great majority of my 40-some years of professional experience having been devoted to developing software systems to collect and manage Patient Medical Outcomes data, I have decided to try to distill this experience into a program that leverages cutting edge contemporary software tools to generate real-time actionable information from Patient Self-Reported Outcomes Measures (PROMS).
+The program will follow a mobile-first strategy for collecting outcomes information, with an eye toward leveraging future developments in wearable technology.

 ### Noted:
-- This is a ground-up development effort, not a reworking of an existing system.
+- This is a ground-up development effort, not a reworking of any existing system.
 - It will leverage a state-of-the-art stable infrastructure including:
   - Python
   - Django